karllark/dust_attenuation/docs/dust_attenuation/model_flavors.rst

 These models allow for more arbitrary shapes to be modeled than the other model flavors.

-Calzmod: modified Calzetti law of Noll09
+Noll09: modified Calzetti law of Noll09
 ----------------------------------------

 Noll+09 first introduced a modified version of the Calzetti 2000 law, allowing for a varying slope and the presence of a UV bump.

-Example `Calzmod` models showing variation in slopes.
+Example `Noll09` models showing variation in slopes.
 A UV bump with an amplitude of 3.5 is added to the C00 law.

 .. plot::